-South Africa is known for its exceptional natural beauty, and for the diversity of its many different cultures.
-With so much to offer, it’s hardly surprising that the country is home to no fewer than eight UNESCO World Heritage Sites - places of significant value recognised by the United Nations.
+South Africa is known for its exceptional natural beauty and for the diversity of its many different cultures.
+With so much to offer, it’s hardly surprising that the country is home to no fewer than 10 UNESCO World Heritage Sites (places of significant value recognised by the United Nations).
 UNESCO World Heritage Sites can be listed either for their cultural or natural heritage, and are afforded international protection.
-Of South Africa’s eight UNESCO sites, four are cultural, three are natural and one is mixed.
+Of South Africa’s 10 UNESCO sites, five are cultural, four are natural and one is mixed.

 Fossil Hominid Sites of South Africa